Elm Township, Allen County, Kansas

 Elm Township is one of twelve townships in Allen County, Kansas, United States.
 As of the 2010 census, its population was 1,257.

 Geography

 Elm Township covers an area of 123.3 km2.
-It contains one incorporated settlement, Gas, and surrounds another, the governmentally independent city of La Harpe.
+It contains one incorporated settlement and surrounds another, the governmentally independent city of La Harpe.
 According to the USGS, it contains two cemeteries: La Harpe and Saint Johns.